 These areas are all closely linked, even though it may not appear so at first glance.
 They also all span the biological and social sciences.
 I am also interested more broadly in explanations in the behavioural sciences; in interdisciplinary synthesis; and in open science.

-From this site, you can read the latest updates, and download all of my research papers (here by year or here by topic area).
-There’s no need to ever cross a paywall to access any of my research papers; there’s always some kind of version freely available on this site (at least for everthing I have written since 2009), even if it is not the publisher’s formatted version.
+From this site, you can read the latest updates and download all of my research papers (here by year or here by topic area).
+There should be no need to cross a paywall to access any of my research papers; there’s always some kind of version freely available on this site (at least for everthing I have written since 2009), even if it is not the publisher’s formatted version.
 You can also find information on the various books I have written and the introductory R course I teach.